 Inventory turnover is the rate at which Walmart’s inventory is sold out and replenished.
 It is a measure of the cost of keeping each item in stock.
-A higher inventory turnover rate is more desirable for Walmart.
+A higher inventory turnover rate is less costly and more desirable for the company.
 The stock-out rate is the frequency at which Walmart’s inventory becomes inadequate in satisfying demand.
 A lower stock-out rate is desirable.
-The company uses inventory size as a gauge of cost.
-As noted, Walmart spends less for a smaller inventory.
+In addition, the company uses inventory size as a gauge of cost.
+As noted, the corporation spends less for a smaller inventory.
 These measures reflect the cost minimization objectives linked to Walmart’s cost leadership generic competitive strategy, which requires low costs to maintain attractive low selling prices.

 ABC Analysis.
-The Category A items in Walmart’s inventory include the goods sold at its stores and operations equipment, such as information systems for supply chain management and inventory management.
+The Category A items in Walmart’s inventory include the finished goods sold at its stores and operations equipment, such as information systems for supply chain management and inventory management.
 Items in this category are regularly monitored and recorded.
 The Category B items in Walmart’s inventory are the other supplies or materials used for operations, such as maintenance equipment and office furniture.
-These items have moderate monitoring, and recording accuracy is moderate.
+These items are moderately monitored and have moderate recording accuracy.
 Category C involves the least monitored and recorded inventory items, such as janitorial supplies and office supplies like paper.
-This category has the least impact on Walmart’s daily operations.
+This category has the least impact on the company’s daily retail operations.

 Inventory Information Systems.
 Walmart is known for its advanced information systems specifically designed to support international retail operations, including e-commerce operations.
 These information systems cover every area of the business.
-In inventory management, Walmart uses an inventory system that allows suppliers to access data on the inventory levels of their products.
+In inventory management, Walmart uses a system that allows suppliers to access data on the inventory levels of their products.
 This system supports the company’s vendor-managed inventory model, which helps minimize operating costs and enables the business to offer low selling prices.

 Bullwhip Effect in Walmart’s Supply Chain.
 The bullwhip effect is the propagation of error in the form of inadequacy or excesses in the supply chain.
-A small error in one part of Walmart’s supply chain could lead to bigger errors across the supply chain.
+A small error in one part of Walmart’s supply chain could lead to bigger errors and higher costs across the supply chain.
 The company minimizes the bullwhip effect in its supply chain through the vendor-managed inventory model.
 Vendor-managed inventory allows suppliers to directly access Walmart’s inventory data.
-In this way, Walmart’s personnel have minimal contribution to possible errors in managing the movement of goods from the suppliers to the company’s stores.
+In this way, the company’s personnel have minimal contribution to possible errors in managing the movement of goods from the suppliers to the company’s stores.

 Financial Impact of Walmart’s Inventory Management

-Walmart’s vendor-managed inventory model minimizes the cost of managing the firm’s inventory because the cost is transferred to the suppliers.
-The combination of the finished goods inventory, transit inventory, buffer inventory and anticipation inventory supports the company’s cost leadership generic strategy through cost minimization.
+Walmart’s vendor-managed inventory model minimizes the cost of managing inventory because some of the cost is transferred to the suppliers.
+The combination of the finished goods inventory, transit inventory, buffer inventory, and anticipation inventory supports the company’s cost leadership generic strategy through cost minimization.
 Walmart’s cross-docking as a form of the just-in-time inventory method also helps reduce inventory costs by minimizing inventory size.
 This combined approach supports the company’s profitability and financial soundness.

 - Abernathy, F. H., Dunlop, J. T., Hammond, J. H., & Weil, D. (2001).
 Control Your Inventory in a World of Lean Retailing.
 Harvard Business School.